 1. Don't Rely on Virtual Evaluations

 Pricing is everything right now.
-An experienced Realtor will still need to see your home in person to price it properly in today's market.
+Experienced Edmonton REALTORS®will still need to see your home in person to price it properly in today's market.
 Although the agent's presentation can be done via skype, on the phone and through email documentation, an accurate selling price can only be provided when the agent physical looks at your property.
 Once they have viewed your home, then the agent can provide professional advice for maximizing your sold price and tips on preparing your home for sale to ensure you receive a fair market sold price!